rhmiller47/programming-assignment-3/README.md

 programming-assignment-3
 ========================

-file for running the assignment 23
+This file includes the run_analysis.R and the run_out.csv for the tidy data set.

+The run_analysis.R includes comments at each line, like a cookbook.